michaelhasey/Photo-Colorization-Tool/README.md

 <br>

-This project was completed as part of Carnegie Melon University's Machine Learning course 10 601.
+This project was completed as part of Carnegie Melon University's Learning Based Image Synthesis course 16 726 taught by Jun-Yan Zhu in Spring of 2021.

 ## Citation